absorensen/numbers_go_brrrr/m1_memory_hierarchies/s1_basic_data_structures.md

 We've flattened our matrix and can now both have it dynamic and with arbitrary dimensions.
 We can even dynamically decide to see the matrix in a different way, for example by deciding to swap the number of columns and rows.
-The formula to access each element is to multiply the index by the dimensions that come after it and add it to the next index.
+The formula to access each element is to multiply the index by the dimensions that come after it multiplied and add it to the next index.
 For example with three dimensions ```x```, ```y``` and ```z```, the index would be calculated by